hfwang132/hfwang132.github.io/README.md

 # Haifei's Home

-This repository contains the Hugo source for [hfwang132.github.io](https://hfwang132.github.io/).
-The site uses the LoveIt theme and is built and deployed by GitHub Actions.
+This repository contains the Hugo source for [haifei.pro](https://haifei.pro/).
+The site uses the LoveIt theme, is built locally, and publishes generated files to the `gh-pages` branch.
+GitHub Pages serves that branch without running a GitHub Actions workflow.

 ## Local development